vokal vs. openai workspace agents

 Mid-flight controlNone.
 Agents run to completion.
 You audit the result after the fact.Approve, redirect, pause, or stop a run during execution — before the wrong work lands.

 Privacy and dataAll workloads processed on OpenAI's cloud servers.
-No self-hosted or local option.Local runtime mode: agent work runs on your own machine and never leaves it.
-Managed and cloud VM modes also available.
+No self-hosted or local option.Local runtime mode keeps agent work on your own machine.
+Hosted Hermes is available when the team needs an always-on agent.

 Agent identityWorkspace agents scoped to a ChatGPT workspace.
 No per-agent owner, scoped token, or permission boundary for individual runs.Per-agent profiles, owners, scoped API tokens, and channel membership.
 Every agent is a distinct workspace member.